Jamarius Burton credits his game to his mother

 “Jamarius is granddad because all the time, we’ll be in the locker room and we’ll be like, ‘You trying to have open gym today?’ and Jamarius will be like, ‘My knees are already a 10.
 I’m going to have to go home and take a nap,” Moore said.

-Burton, who tore his ACL in high school, will spend extra time after practice putting ointment on his knees and stretching, Moore said.
+Burton, who tore his ACL in high school, will spend extra time after practice putting oitment on his knees and stretching, Moore said.

 Burton comes from an athletic family.
 His mother played college basketball at Alabama A&M, and has two older sisters also played in college.
 His two aunts also played college basketball.